FOSDEM/website/content/manuals/program/devroom.md

 across all the years of FOSDEM.)
 Then you can use the system to review and select talks, and transfer them between devrooms if appropriate.

+### Adding a devroom description to the website

+Optionally you can add a small description of the devroom on top of the page.
+See the example at [https://archive.fosdem.org/2020/schedule/track/security/](https://archive.fosdem.org/2020/schedule/track/security/).

+Add a .html or .md file in the [website/content/schedule/devrooms/](https://github.com/FOSDEM/website/tree/master/content/schedule/devrooms) folder in the git repo for this description.
+Keep it concise.

 ### Reviewing talks

 [https://penta.fosdem.org/report/review/](https://penta.fosdem.org/report/review/)